russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 Demonstrates how to compose, and execute, multiple prompt functions via a pipeline passing a value from one function to the next.
 This uses a custom pipeline class originating from Microsoft examples.
 Model: gpt-4o-mini

+### Plugins

+- **NoPluginExample**
+Demonstrates how, without additional support, chat completion doesn't know basic information such as the current date.
+Model: gpt-4o-mini

+- **TimePluginExample**
+Demonstrates how TimePlugin, a pre-built Microsoft plugin, provides chat completion with access to date and time related functionality.
+Model: gpt-4o-mini

+- **TimePluginUsageExample**
+Demonstrates how to get the number of input and output tokens used by chat completion when using a plugin.
+This increases the number of tokens used as additional request and response messages are created between the chat completion client and the plugin.
+Model: gpt-4o-mini

+- **FileIOPluginUsageExample**
+Demonstrates how FileIOPlugin, a pre-built Microsoft plugin, provides the ability to read the contents of a local file and use that as an additional source, from within a prompt.
+Model: gpt-4o-mini

+- **TextPluginUsageExample**
+Demonstrates how TextPlugin, a pre-built Microsoft plugin, provides access to text based functionality, such as converting case, and determining the length of text.
+Model: gpt-4o-mini

+- **HttpPluginUsageExample**
+Demonstrates how HttpPlugin, a pre-built Microsoft plugin, can be used to retrieve some JSON using an HTTP call.
+Model: gpt-4o-mini

+- **ConversationSummaryPluginExample**
+Demonstrates how ConversationSummaryPlugin, a pre-built Microsoft plugin, can take a block of text and create a summary from it.
+Model: gpt-4o-mini

+- **PersonalDetailsPluginExample**
+Demonstrates how to create a custom plugin that provides some data that can then be included in prompt queries.
+Model: gpt-4o-mini

+- **TaxCodeServicePluginExample**
+Demonstrates how to create a custom plugin that uses dependency injection to access external functionality via services.
+Model: gpt-4o-mini